puzhang-ml/puzhang-ml.github.io/content/posts/score-based-generative-model/index.md

 ### Intro

 In the continually advancing world of image generation techniques, diffusion-centric methods have seen a notable rise in interest, alongside other significant progressions.
 Models such as [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release), [Imagen](https://imagen.research.google/), and DALL-E2(https://openai.com/dall-e-2) have garnered acclaim for their impressive feats.
 In this article, I'll demonstrate the connection between score-based generative models and these cutting-edge generative models.
 Our discussion will include a side-by-side review of diffusion models versus score-based generative models, illustrating the seamless integration of diffusion methods within the score-based paradigm.
 Moreover, I'll delve into captivating scenarios where classifiers can steer the diffusion mechanism, facilitating the creation of image examples influenced by specific class identifiers or textual cues.
+I utilized many of the explanations and illustrations found in [this post](https://yang-song.net/blog/2021/score/) written by the primary author of the score-based generative model paper.

 ### Generative Model History